 The issues surrounding child abuse and neglect, domestic and community violence are highly complex.
 Consequently, treatment and prevention must take place on multiple fronts and may involve literally dozens of disciplines.

 The Leadership Center at CII is the nucleus for a broad range of multidisciplinary activities, from research and program development to training and advocacy.
 Here, new knowledge comes to light, innovation is put to the test, and best practices are disseminated to the broader community for the benefit of children and families in and beyond CII’s service area.

-During the past 25 years, more than 60,000 professionals have participated in CII trainings, ranging from local, single-topic workshops to national, multidisciplinary conferences, all working to ensure that professionals have the most up-to-date knowledge and tools necessary to positively impact the lives of high risk children and their families.
+For over 25 years, more than 60,000 professionals have participated in CII trainings—from local, single-topic workshops to national, multidisciplinary conferences—all working to ensure that professionals have the most up-to-date knowledge and tools necessary to positively impact the lives of high risk children and their families.

 To learn about upcoming training opportunities, click here.

 One quality sets CII apart from most child welfare organizations: our enduring record of developing successful programs and initiatives that are designed to heal vulerable children and help troubled families thrive.
 These programs address major societal challenges and apply real-world solutions that yield positive, lasting results.
 What’s more, they can be replicated virtually anywhere.

 Child Trauma Center — As part of our commitment to address the needs of the whole child and the whole family, CII created the Child Trauma Center.
 Part of the National Child Traumatic Stress Network, the Center provides comprehensive mental health services for children who have been abused, neglected, or exposed to violence in their home, school or community.
 Learn more